ubc-library-rc/intro-blockchain-research/README.md

 Link to workshop: https://ubc-library-rc.github.io/intro-blockchain-research/

+Unless otherwise indicated, all images are original photographs and digital art by Chelsea Palmer, primarily produced over the period of 2016-2019, and licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.